damianlewis/devbox/README.md

 #### MySQL
-By default the VM uses MySQL 5.7.
+By default DevBox uses MySQL 5.7.
 To use a different version, add/update the `mysql-ver` property.
 Supported versions are `5.5`, `5.6` and `5.7`.
 ```
 mysql-ver: "5.6"
 ```